Peripheral Artery Disease Treatment in Bronx, NY

 What are some of the symptoms of PAD?

 Symptoms of Peripheral Artery Disease (PAD) include leg pain or cramping during activities like walking or climbing stairs, numbness or weakness in the legs, coldness in the lower leg or foot, and slow-healing sores on the toes, feet, or legs.
-If you’re experiencing any of these signs, it’s important to seek evaluation.
+If you’re experiencing any of these signs, it’s important to schedule an appointment.
 Our team offers effective treatments designed to help you regain comfort and return to your daily activities with ease.

 Can PAD cause neuropathy?

-Yes, PAD can contribute to neuropathy, leading to symptoms such as pain, tingling, numbness, or weakness in your limbs.
-If you’re experiencing these issues, our specialists can accurately diagnose and address the underlying PAD to help relieve your discomfort and improve your quality of life.
+Yes, PAD can cause neuropathy, leading to symptoms such as pain, tingling, numbness, or weakness in your limbs.
+If you’re experiencing these issues, our specialists can accurately diagnose and address your underlying PAD to help relieve your discomfort and improve your quality of life.

 What are the risk factors of PAD?

 Risk factors for Peripheral Artery Disease (PAD) include smoking, diabetes, high blood pressure, high cholesterol, obesity, a sedentary lifestyle, and being over 50.
-If any of these apply to you, getting screened for PAD is a smart step toward protecting your health.
-At our clinic, we provide thorough screenings and personalized guidance to help you take control if PAD is detected.
+If any of these apply to you, getting screened for PAD is a recommended step toward protecting your health.
+At our clinic, we provide thorough screenings and personalized guidance to help you take control of your life after a PAD diagnosis.

 What is PAD screening?